prateek025/time-series-repo/README.md

    - **Time Series Forecasting using Recurrent Neural Network** : This tutorial covers developing RNN models to predict forecasts for a time series data.
 All model development has been done under `Tensorflow` framework.
    - Monthly anti-diabetic drug sales : [a10](https://rdrr.io/cran/fpp/man/a10.html) dataset from the `fpp` package in R language has been taken for model development.
    - Different combinations of architecture (single vs multiple layers of `SimpleRNN`) and parameters(`Adam` vs `SGD` optimizer) were tried to build multiple RNN models.

+3. **`time_series_regression.ipynb`**
+   - **Time Series Forecasting using Regression** : This tutorial covers developing a Regression model, `Light Gradient Boosting Regresison` model in this case, to predict forecasts for a multi-variate time series data.
+   - [uschange](https://rdrr.io/github/robjhyndman/fpp/man/uschange.html) dataset from the `fpp` package in R language has been taken for model development.
+This data covers percentage changes in quarterly personal consumption expenditure, personal disposable income, production, savings, and the unemployment rate for the US, 1960 to 2016.